-The besieged player can attempt to bring in relieving forces during the Movement Phase, and the besieging player may do so as well.
-During the Movement Phase following the successful resolution of a siege, the province is treated as uncontrolled and the besieging player may move through it normally.
+The besieged player can attempt to bring in relieving forces during the movement phase, and the besieging player may do so as well.
+During the movement phase following the successful resolution of a siege, the province is treated as uncontrolled and the besieging player may move through it normally.

 If the besieging player does not assault and the besieged player does not successfully break the siege, and the besieging player does not voluntarily lift the siege, through pursuit of a relieving force, or casualties or voluntary retreat, then the siege lasts another turn.
 Flip the Siege marker to Siege 2 to indicate this status.
-The besieged force must make future Attrition DR checks with a -2 DR modifier during all subsequent Reinforcement/Replacement Phases that the siege remains in effect (the -2 DR modifier for sieges is the maximum that can be incurred).
+The besieged force must make future attrition DR checks with a -2 DR modifier during all subsequent replacement phases that the siege remains in effect (the -2 DR modifier for sieges is the maximum that can be incurred).

-Units that are eliminated through siege combat may not be replaced (are not put in a side's Force Pool) and do not generate RPs (see Case 7.3.6).
+Units that are eliminated through siege combat may not be replaced (are not put in a side's Force Pool) and do not generate replacement points (see Case 7.3.5).